 Minor if: The PD was identified through a planned post modification test, or other process-driven review, without causing any actual adverse effects to other operating systems.
 Therefore, the degraded condition did not adversely affect the associated cornerstone objectives since the system caused no adverse interactions and was itself out of service and not being relied upon at the time of discovery.

-MTM if: Prior to system restoration (for example, during the post modification test), the PD results in an event that adversely affects one of the cornerstone objectives, such as: impacting the capability of another SSC or causing an initiating event (e.g. a feedwater transient resulting in a rapid downpower or reactor scram; or causing an unanticipated occupational radiation safety hazard by overfilling a tank that creates a contaminated spill).
+MTM if: Prior to system restoration (for example, during the post modification test), the PD results in an event that adversely affects one of the cornerstone objectives, such as: impacting the capability of another SSC or causing an initiating event (e.g., a feedwater transient resulting in a rapid downpower or reactor scram; or causing an unanticipated occupational radiation safety hazard by overfilling a tank that creates a contaminated spill).

 Example 5.c A solenoid that did not meet its safety-related procurement specifications was inadvertently screened through receipt inspection and placed in the warehouse.
 When the solenoid was about to be installed during the maintenance window, an electrician noted that it was not the correct type called out in the work order instructions.